Welcome to Year 2 and the last year of Infants.

 Important Things to Know

 P.E. kits are expected to always be in school.
-P.E. lessons are on Mondays and Thursdays.
+P.E. lessons are on Mondays and Fridays.

 In the winter months P.E. lessons will be outside, so it is worthwhile having a grey tracksuit.
-Children who do not have their P.E. kit in school will be doing P.E. in their uniform or in one of our spare P.E. kits.
+Children who do not have their P.E. kit in school will be given one to borrow, if this is available.

 Please avoid sending your child to school wearing earrings on P.E. days.